umass-gis/workshops/content/path-tutorial/index.md

 Note: This tutorial was created on Mac OS Ventura.
 Depending on your specific operating system, some options may appear differently on your machine, but the general processes should be similar if not the same.

-Smoothly operating and navigating your computer's file storage system is a fundamental skill for anyone who works with or uses computers.
+Smoothly operating and navigating your computer's file storage system is a fundamental skill for anyone who uses computers.
 On Mac OS, the hierarchical (or "nested") file system has three basic domains, Local, System, and User.

 ![file_system_map.png!](media/file_system_map.png "MAC OS System Map") [Image: Apple Inc.](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html)